VijayMayhul/MySql-DB-Task1/README.md

 # MySql - DB - Task

-This is an sample user management website which is based on React-Axios which was designed by me using React.
-It's Guvi-Zen class Roadmap session: Day-30 and React : Day-10 Task.
+It has Guvi-Zen class Roadmap session: Day-33 and Database : Day-1 Task.
+In this task, I worked on various Mysql queries which helped me to understand how the relational database works.

 ## Lessons Learned